 Dickens on the Strand returns to this beach town annually for a Victorian holiday like no other.
 With live entertainment, market booths, holiday food and beverages, and area for children, visitors are encouraged to dress the part!
 If butterbeer and quidditch are more your style, don’t miss out on Hogwarts Christmas Village at Kemper Park.

 All Aboard the Polar Express Train in your Christmas jammies for an immersive experience as you head to the North Pole.
 The lights at Moody Gardens are simply magical.
 Be sure to take your time walking through the millions of twinkling lights as you stroll through this beautiful Texas Christmas town,

 Holiday lights, gingerbread, and Christmas trains, oh my!
 Christmas in Houston means a decked out city with plenty of fun to fill your calendar for as many days as you can visit.
-Try on your ice skates at the discovery Green Ice Rink downtown before you make your way to Gingerbread Village for their floating tree, visit from the Clauses, and life-size gingerbread cottage.
+Try on your ice skates at the Discovery Green Ice Rink downtown before you make your way to Gingerbread Village at City Place for their floating tree, visit from the Clauses, and life-size gingerbread cottage.